gliese1337/fast-myers-diff/README.md

 | 10000, +20, -0    | 3,378 ops/sec   | 68.45 ops/sec   | 0.26 ops/sec     | Not supported  |
 | 10000, +0, -20    | 3,730 ops/sec   | 59.50 ops/sec   | 0.27 ops/sec     | Not supported  |

-The `fast-myers-diff: 2.0.0` used `Uint8Array` to save indices, so it can handle correctly only inputs with added length less than 256.
+`fast-myers-diff@2.0.0` used `Uint8Array` to save indices, so it can only correctly handle inputs with added length less than 256.

-The `fast-diff` is faster than `fast-myers-diff` for inputs in which the longest common string is a small portion of the sequences.
+`fast-diff` is faster than `fast-myers-diff` for inputs in which the longest common string is a small portion of the sequences.
 For differences of 20% `fast-myers-diff` is about 6x faster, for differences of 2% about 50x faster.